splunk/splunk-sdk-csharp-pcl/README.md

     You must also install [Code Contracts for .NET](http://visualstudiogallery.msdn.microsoft.com/1ec7db13-3363-46c9-851f-1ce455f66970).

-    >**Note**: Close Visual Studio first.
+    >**Note**: Close Visual Studio before installing Code Contracts.
 Otherwise, the installation will not work, despite appearing to.

     To run the unit tests, install an [xUnit](https://github.com/xunit/xunit) runner.
 If you use resharper, install its [xUnit.net Test Support](https://resharper-plugins.jetbrains.com/packages/xunitcontrib/1.6.2).
 Otherwise, install the [xUnit.net runner for Visual Studio 2012 and 2013](http://visualstudiogallery.msdn.microsoft.com/463c5987-f82b-46c8-a97e-b1cde42b9099).